 Many methods in RTSP do not contribute to state.
-However, the following play a central role in defining the allocation and usage of stream resources on the server: SETUP, PLAY, RECORD, PAUSE, and TEARDOWN.
+However, the following play a central role in defining the allocation and usage of stream resources on the server: SETUP, PLAY, PAUSE, REDIRECT, PING and TEARDOWN.

-SETUP: Causes the server to allocate resources for a stream and create an RTSP session.
+SETUP: Causes the server to allocate resources for a stream and create a RTSP session.

-PLAY and RECORD: Starts data transmission on a stream allocated via SETUP.
+PLAY: Starts data transmission on a stream allocated via SETUP.